 • Exploring Neurodivergence (recent diagnosis, unmasking, understanding unique needs and accommodations)

-• Anxiety (Social anxiety, General anxiety, separation anxiety, panic attacks, phobias)
+• Anxiety (Social anxiety, General anxiety, separation anxiety, panic attacks, and phobias etc)

-• Transition periods (entering womanhood or adulthood, becoming a parent, entering or leaving the workforce)
+• Transition periods (entering puberty, womanhood or becoming a parent, entering or leaving the workforce, relationship changes)

 • Trauma